 An energetic attitude and the spirit of innovation continue at Lectrosonics.
-The philosophy and business plan is simply: “Build the best product we know how to make, and support it with the best service we can possibly provide.”
+The philosophy and business plan has always been simply: “Build the best products we know how to make, and support them with the best service we can possibly provide.”

 The Voice Projector product line consisted of several over-shoulder portable PA systems and lectern PA systems.
 The cabinets were made of wood, so the larger manufacturing space was a wood working operation.
 Circuit boards were built with through-hole components, hand soldered on workbenches in a different area in the building.

-In 1975, the first wireless microphone was added to the product line, using a design commissioned from another manufacturer.
-Soon after, the company invested in its own engineering resources to improve the performance.
+In 1975, the first wireless microphone was added to the product line.
 The final design was completed and marketed under the Freedomike® trademark.
-Wireless microphones were readily accepted in existing markets and the product group became key to the growth of the company.
+Wireless microphones were readily accepted in existing markets and the product group ultimately became key to the growth of the company.

 The “Mouse Years” lasted a little over two decades, beginning in the late 1970’s.
 Three battery powered instrument amplifiers were designed and the trademark The Mouse® was registered along with the attendant logo.
 The products caught on in New York City and San Francisco where street musicians needed the portability and economy of rechargeable battery power.
 In New York, every music store along 48th street stocked the products and within a few years thousands of them could be found all over Manhattan.
 It was not uncommon to find a gathering of street musicians in a coffee shop each morning getting ready for the day’s work with a bank of various Mouse amplifiers connected to charging stations along the wall.